 Last year, Brittanei Cain taught pre-K remotely, which came with a lot of obstacles.
 She thought her first day of teaching would be full of fun and hugs but in reality they all logged into their computers.
 Brittanei had to find inventive approaches to connect with her young students and keep them engaged.
 For her, teaching wasn’t just dance parties and puppet friends; Brittanei also helped parents stay informed and empowered during this demanding school year.
 “I think this time has really challenged me and the students on how independent they can be and how much they can accomplish even though they’re very young,” Brittanei shares in the video.
 “They are the first class that ever had to do a full year of remote learning, and that will cause them to have resilience forever.
 If they can do what they just did this year, there is no stopping what they can do any other year.”

 We Are 290 School Leaders

 Chicago high schools with the largest SAT growth are led by TFA alumni

-of TFA alumni principals lead Level 1+ schools, compared to 21% of principals who are not alumni
+of TFA alumni are leading Level 1+ schools compared to 21% who are not alumni

-After their time in the corps, TFA alum go on to lead many organizations.
-Here are some organizations led by TFA Chicago-Northwest Indiana alums:
+After their time in the corps, TFA alumni go on to lead many organizations.
+Here are some organizations led by TFA Greater Chicago-Northwest Indiana alums: